Vikings come back to beat Commanders for 6th consecutive win | Times Leader

 “A win is a win,” safety Camryn Bynum said.
 “We’ve got to know that we’re not playing our best ball yet, but it’s coming.”

-Heinicke’s magic ran out on the interception after he threw two touchdown passes, including an with after a Minnesota defender ran into an official, and had the crowd chanting his name.
+Heinicke’s magic ran out on the interception after he threw two touchdown passes, including an inexplicable heave into triple coverage that Curtis Samuel came down with after a Minnesota defender ran into an official, and had the crowd chanting his name.
 He was 14 of 27 for 139 yards but could not lead another game-winning scoring drive, and the Commanders (4-5) had their winning streak snapped at three.

 “We got some opportunities,” coach Ron Rivera said.
 “We didn’t take advantage of the opportunities.
 Enough mistakes to go around for everybody.”